Łazanki noodles

 image showing how to cut the ingredients into smaller pieces

-STEP 10: In a pan, saute the onions and garlic in hot oil on medium heat for a few minutes until they start getting that nice brown color and become tender and translucent.
+STEP 10: In a large frying pan, saute the onions and garlic in hot oil on medium heat for a couple of minutes until they start getting that nice brown color and become tender and translucent.

 STEP 11: Add sliced bacon to the pan and saute for 2 minutes longer.